Map rail infrastructure

 By default, the search shows your content.

-4. Click My content to expand the menu and choose ArcGIS Online.
-In the search bar, type Rail Lines Active and press Enter.
+4. Click My content and choose ArcGIS Online.
+In the search bar, type Rail Line Active.

 5. For Rail Line Active by Iowa Department of Transportation, click the Add button.